JohnProduced/website/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.1.4.2 =
+* Added a "Manually update Facebook cache" button to the "Post updated" notice
+* Improved the FAQ

+= 2.1.4.1 =
+* Better information when showing up the "Facebook Open Graph Tags cache NOT updated/purged" error, as well as a link to update the cache manually
+* Improved the FAQ

+= 2.1.4 =
+* Changed the way the admin notices are generated so we do not have to use PHP sessions

+= 2.1.3 =
+* Fixed some PHP notices and warnings
+* Tested with WooCommerce 3.2
+* Added `WC tested up to` tag on the plugin main file
+* Bumped `Tested up to` tag

 = 2.1.2 =
 * Fix the fact that we are using `sanitize_textarea_field()` that only exists since 4.7.0 although we had a 4.0 minimum requirement (Thanks @l3lackcat)